Morphisms of pre-Calabi-Yau categories and morphisms of cyclic $A_{\infty}$-categories

-The \textbf{size} of an admissible diagram $(D=\{D_1,\dots,D_n\},R)$ is $\sum_{i=1}^n|D_i|-n+1$, and it will be denoted by $|D|$.
-We will relabel the outgoing arrows of $(D,R)$ in clockwise direction from $1$ to $|D|$, such that the outgoing arrow labeled by $|D|$ is precisely the bold arrow of $(D,R)$ if the latter arrow is outgoing, and it is the outgoing arrow preceding the bold arrow of $(D,R)$ in clockwise sense if the bold arrow of $(D,R)$ is incoming. \end{definition}
+\begin{definition} The \textbf{size} of an admissible diagram $(D=\{D_1,\dots,D_n\},R)$ is denoted by $|D|$ and given by $|D|=\sum_{i=1}^n|D_i|-n+1$.
+We will relabel the outgoing arrows of $(D,R)$ in clockwise direction from $1$ to $|D|$, such that the outgoing arrow labeled by $|D|$ is precisely the bold arrow of $(D,R)$ if the latter arrow is outgoing, and it is the outgoing arrow preceding the bold arrow of $(D,R)$ clockwise if the bold arrow of $(D,R)$ is incoming. \end{definition}